ActianCorp/integration-platform-docs/docs/integration-manager/camel-routes/camel-history-management.md

 # Camel File Processing History Management

-All processed & unprocessed file history can be managed with camel routes.
+All processed and unprocessed file history can be managed with camel routes.

 ## Manage Processed File History